Melissaz/net-angular/README.md

 Please refer to the backend README for more details on setting up and running the backend project.

 ### Frontend: Awesome Squad Planner
-The frontend is developed using Angular, providing a rich and interactive user interface.
-It communicates with the backend to fetch, display, and manipulate data.
+The frontend is developed using Angular, providing an interactive user interface.
+It communicates with the backend to fetch and display data.

 Technology: Angular
 Location: front-end/awesome-squad-planner